GNOME/jhbuild/doc/getting-started.rst

 and install all files to subdirectories of ``~/jhbuild/install/``.
 The two directories must be writable.

-Configuration variables are documented in :doc:`configuration`.
+Configuration variables are documented in :doc:`config-reference`.
 The most commonly used variables are:

 :ref:`repos`